OpenBB-finance/OpenBB/gamestonk_terminal/README.md

 ```
 load -t S_TICKER [-s S_START_DATE] [-i {1,5,15,30,60}]
 ```
    * Load stock ticker to perform analysis on.
-To load an Indian ticker use `.NS` at the end, e.g. `SBIN.NS`.
+To load an Indian ticker use '.NS' at the end, e.g. 'SBIN.NS'
      * -s : The starting date (format YYYY-MM-DD) of the stock
      * -i : Intraday stock minutes
+     * --source : Source of historical data. 'yf' and 'av' available.
+Default 'yf'
+     * -p : Pre/After market hours.
+Only works for 'yf' source, and intraday data

 **Note:** Until a ticker is loaded, the menu will only show *disc* and *sen* menu, as the others require a ticker being provided.